ilhamfp/cohere-hackathon/README.md

 Telegram bot: [t.me/ReconnectWithSallybot](https://t.me/ReconnectWithSallybot)

-Optional: You can upload you latest WhatsApp chat to have a better experience.
+Optional: You can upload you latest exported WhatsApp chat to have a better experience.
 The bot will have more context.

 Built for [Cohere Thanksgiving Hackathon](https://lablab.ai/event/cohere-thanksgiving-hackathon)